-has the form of a driven classical KdV equation~\cite{KdV,KdV2} whose coefficients only involve macroscopic parameters such as the linear speeds $v_0=R_{cl}\,\Omega$, the confinement potential curvature $\tilde{c}_0$, and the FQH filling $\nu$.
 As one can see in the time evolution of the spatial Fourier components of the density shown in Fig.\ref{fig_NonLinearDynamics}(b,c), the semiclassical equation accurately reproduces the numerical evolution up to relatively long times, where the forward-bending due to the density dependent speed of sound is well visible.
 At later times, the broadening of the DSF discussed above starts to play a dominant role, giving rise to the collapse and revival features visible in the plots.